 Go paperless with eStatements!
 Reducing the amount of personal information you have lying around is a good start – and, if something accidentally makes it into the garbage (instead of shred), your information is out there for anyone to capitalize on.
 Qualstar offers eStatements for every statement we sent out, and you only need to enroll once!
 Mobile/Home Banking 2 access is required and you can enroll by choosing the “eStatements” widget – it will show whether or not you are currently subscribed.
 With “eStatements,”::/accounts-and-services/online-services/estatements you’ll have access to all current statements (Account, Visa®, Mortgage, Option Equity & Tax statements) and past statements going back 2 years (from the time of enrollment.)

 Set-up Text and/or Email Account Notifications!
 Within Mobile and Home Banking, you have the ability to assign specific alerts (text, push or email) for triggers such as withdrawals over/under a certain amount, Visa credit or debit card transactions by specific amount, checks clearing, an address change, insufficient funds in your account, and even if an invalid log-in has been attempted in Home Banking.
-To set up eAlerts, simply log-in to Home Banking and go to Settings>Notifications (alerts are viewable in .
+To set up eAlerts, simply log-in to Home or Mobile Banking and go to the Alerts widget (alerts are viewable as text, email or push notifications.)

 Identity Theft Solutions will help you prevent identity theft – or take the necessary steps to recover if you’ve been victimized.
 These tools are free to you as a benefit of membership at Qualstar.